demontiejr/asymptus/README.md

 # Installing

-Asymptus requires LLVM 3.4 to performe static analysis.
-To install LLVM 3.4 you can follow these tutorials: [downloading a specific version of LLVM](http://llvm.org/docs/GettingStarted.html#checkout-llvm-from-subversion) and [installing LLVM](http://llvm.org/docs/GettingStarted.html#getting-started-quickly-a-summary).
+Asymptus requires LLVM 3.7 to performe static analysis.
+To install LLVM 3.7 you can follow these tutorials: [downloading a specific version of LLVM](http://llvm.org/docs/GettingStarted.html#checkout-llvm-from-subversion) and [installing LLVM](http://llvm.org/docs/GettingStarted.html#getting-started-quickly-a-summary).
 Note that its necessary to also install clang, the LLVM front-end.

-Once you have a working installation of LLVM 3.4, you can download the Asymptus binaries or source code and install it.
+Once you have a working installation of LLVM 3.7, you can download the Asymptus source code and install it by running `./configure` and `make install`.

 ## Usage